M45 - The Pleiades Star Cluster

 Processing M45 is fairly easy, but can be tricky at times no matter what camera you use.

-If you are interested in learning how I process all our images, you can download a full PDF "follow along" file that contains 77 pages, a full 1 hour and 45 minutes walkthrough tutorial video, our custom pre-sets for your dashboard and even raw data HERE.
+If you are interested in learning how I process all our images, you can get our PixInsight guide "follow along" which contains 18 lessons and tutorial videos, our custom pre-sets for your dashboard, and even raw data HERE.

 Below is what a single shot of M45 looks like using our ASI 1600MM.
 The single shot with the DSLR camera was actually pretty similar.
 See how just 3 minutes of exposure easily reveals some of the nebulosity.